 Sing for Life provides a performing arts program for inmates in the Edmonton Institution for Women.
 Some women who participate have a musical background but others are exposed to music for the first time through this program.

 The performing arts program offers inmates the following opportunities:

-Individual piano and voice lessons – offered by professional music teacher Beth Schuld.
-Sing for Life has also provided a piano and keyboards for the students to practice on.
-Inmates are also given the opportunity to demonstrate what they have learned in recitals in front of appreciative audiences inside the prison and sometimes outside in the community.
+Individual piano and voice lessons – offered by professional music teacher, Beth Schuld.
+With the support from generous donors, Sing for Life provides and maintains pianos and portable keyboards for the program.
+Inmates are given the opportunity to demonstrate what they have learned in recitals in front of appreciative audiences inside the prison and sometimes outside in the community.

 Workshops – Sing for Life hires and arranges for instructors to lead occasional workshops for the inmates.
 The workshops give a larger number of inmates the opportunity to enjoy the benefits of participating in the performing arts.
 Instruction is provided in different aspects of performing arts such as drumming, body awareness/movement, and in different genres of singing such as classical, gospel and the blues.

-Concerts – With the permission of the prison Sing for Life also arranges for, and funds, concerts for inmates inside the prison.
-The concerts feature performances by professionals singers and instrumentalists, as well as by community choirs, to expose inmates to the broader music community and to let them know that people outside prison care about them.
+Concerts – Sing for Life arranges for, and funds, concerts for inmates inside the prison.
+The concerts feature performances by professional singers and instrumentalists, as well as by community choirs, to expose inmates to the broader music community and to let them know that people outside prison care about them.